quang-le/flutter_form_validation/README.md

  `onChanged` should behave normally, but I use it to manage the cursor position, so any user-defined function is wrapped in another function that executes the cursor managing function after it.

+`Field.companyName` has not `inputFormatter` to allow whatever company name people can come up with. html chars are converted onSaved.
+Field.date converts user input to ISO string onSaved.
+Default date format is dd/mm/yyyy.
+To use mm/dd/yyyy set `dateFormat`field to `DateFormat.us` in `Field.date.
 # Log

 26/11/2019: Refactor first name, last name, email and date fields to use inheritance for cleaner code.
 Used named constructors i.o. separated widgets.
 On the minus side: the `controller` field is now mandatory to avoid erratic cursor behavior.

 29/11/2019: I give up on postal address format and validation, as there's too much variation from country to country or even within a country.
 I make a input formatter and validator for Belgium for the sake of the exercise, but I give up on the idea of having a generic solution for that field. similar idea with zip code.
-I will try and implement a country selector, which should make it easier to apply validators and formatters on a per country basis.
+I will try and implement a country selector, which should make it easier to apply validators and formatters on a per country basis.`

+01/12/2019: refactor `Field.date` so `onSaved`converts user input to ISO string.
+Give up all post address related fields, as the absence of a common format, sometimes within a country makes it too complex too implement for what I'm trying to achieve here.
+Moving code to another project to be able to run it as a (unpublished) package.